Armstrong, Robert, General

 Dr. J. Shelby, Gen. S. R. Anderson, Col. B. P. Cheatham, Col. F. H. McNairy, and J. Hugh Smith were appointed Marshals on the occasion, by motion of R. C. Foster 3d.

 It was further moved that the newspapers of this city be requested to publish the proceeding.

 The meeting then adjourned.

 The remains of the late Gen. ROBERT ARMSTRONG were yesterday deposited in their last resting place in the city cemetery, with appropriate services, as published in our paper yesterday.
 A large procession accompanied the remains to the grave, where they were deposited with military honors.
 Minute guns were fired from capitol hill during the time the procession was moving.

 GENERAL ANDREW JACKSON’S SWORD

-A descendant of the Vaulx family has shared the PDF of the proceedings surrounding the donation of the sword to the United States Government and its subsequent placement in the Smithsonian.
+A descendant of the Armstrong and Vaulx families has shared the PDF of the proceedings surrounding the donation of the sword to the United States Government and its subsequent placement in the Smithsonian.
 If you read the entire document, you will see references to the Vaulx family, Dr. McNairy, and others prominent in history and in their relationship to the Nashville City Cemetery.